douglascraigschmidt/LiveLessons/Loom/README.md

         AutoCloseable and updating Executors to define new static factory methods that support usage in a structured manner.

-. ex3 - This example demonstrates Java 19 preview structured
+. ex3 - This example demonstrates Java 19 Java structured concurrency
-        concurrency features, which enables a main task to split into several concurrent sub-tasks that run concurrently to completion before the main task can complete.
-The Java 19 preview supports structured concurrency via the
+        features, which enables a main task to split into several concurrent sub-tasks that run concurrently to completion before the main task can complete.
+Java 19 supports structured concurrency via the StructuredTaskScope class,
-        StructuredTaskScope class, which supports AutoCloseable and
-        defines several nested classes (such as
+        which supports AutoCloseable and defines several nested classes (such as StructuredTaskScope.ShutdownOnFailure and
-        StructuredTaskScope.ShutdownOnFailure) that supports
+        StructuredTaskScope.ShutdownOnSuccess) that supports
         structured concurrency.

 . ex4 - This example compares and contrasts the programming models and